sfc-aqua/quisp/doc/RuleSet.md

 A set of rules for operating a repeater to support a connection.

+*Note: This document contains some important, early thoughts on the design of RuleSets.
+However, this description does not exactly correspond to the current implementation.
+At the time of this writing, the best documentation is [Takaaki's master's thesis](https://arxiv.org/abs/1908.10758) and the shorter _Phys.
+Rev. A_ [paper](https://arxiv.org/abs/1904.08605) on the topic.*

+*In particular, the notion of "dynamic function placement" has not yet appeared in any of our work, and is probably not well explained here, anyway.*

 RuleSets are created by the [Connection Manager](Connection Manager) and given to the [Rule Engine](Rule Engine).
 See the [Router Software Modules](Router-Software-Modules-no-HW-Executive.jpg).